yanzhu22/tipFormer2025/README.md

 ```

 ### 2. Model Definition (`model.py`)
-Defines the structure of the `TipFormer` model, including feature encoders for chemical molecules and proteins, a cross - attention mechanism, and a prediction head.
+Defines the structure of the `TipFormer` model, including feature encoders for chemical molecules and proteins, a cross-attention mechanism, and a prediction head.
 ```python
 from model import TipFormer